 On Twitter, even though I have more than 300,000 followers, only my most viral tweets reach that many people.
 Meanwhile, the emails I send reach basically every person who subscribes to my newsletter (partially because everybody checks their inbox).
 Just as subscriptions lead to recurring revenue for software businesses, email lists lead to recurring attention for online writers.

 Send enough quality emails and you won’t just have an email list — you’ll have a group of people who trust you and have chosen to hear from you consistently and indefinitely.
 That’s why my email list is my most valuable professional asset.
-In the four years since I started Monday Musings, I’ve never skipped a single edition.
 It’s expanded the number of people I can keep in touch with by an order of magnitude.
 The same thing can happen to you.
 With an hour of work per week, you can keep a relationship active with thousands of people who want to learn from you and hear about what you’re working on.
 In the five years since I started Monday Musings, I’ve sent an edition every single week.

 Writing online without building an email list is like playing Monopoly, passing GO, and not collecting $200.